Portsmouth Driving Lessons

 Learning to drive is a very individual process, and everyone learns at a different pace.
 At Lendrums Driving School we will keep you informed and when you’re ready we will tell you and help you book your test.
 We won’t keep you hanging on for test however if you’re not ready we will be honest, because the test costs £62 and then 2 hours of the time for the car hire, so potentially over £100, which is a lot of money to waste.

 You will know when you’re ready because the driving instructor will have very little input into your driving and you will be able to do everything your asked without help.
 Each instructor will generally conduct a Mock Driving Test closer to your test to assess your ability, and this will highlight any specific areas requiring attention.

 The sooner you get started studying for the Theory/Hazard Perception test the better.
 A lot of people put it off and leave it to a few months into their learning, only to find that they are getting close to being ready for the practical test, but have to pass the theory test first.
 There can be a waiting time of a month to book a theory test and also you may not pass first time.

-With Guidance and help from your instructor who will advise you on the books or Apps to buy, you can be ready very quickly.
+With Guidance and help from your instructor we will offer you FREE online theory access to training for your test.
 This knowledge is also used on your driving lessons so makes you more knowledgeable and closer to test.